-- Your surgeon will be able to tell you when you can go back to sport.
-For most patients, you can start biking on a stationary bike (with a high seat and at minimal resistance) at two weeks and can start impact activities after 6 months after surgery.
-The type of sport and your level of strength and function (when we test you) will help to guide the surgeon's recommendations. - Some patients who have more damage inside their knee may be told to protect their knee by doing fewer sports and activities that use a lot of running, jumping or pivoting.
-This is important to avoid too much load on damaged joint surfaces and may help to delay arthritis.
+- The surgeon will be able to tell you when you can go back to sport.
+For most patients this is between 12 and 18 months after surgery.
+The type of sport, and your level of strength and function, will help to guide the surgeon's recommendations. - Some patients who have more damage inside their knee may be told to protect their knee by doing fewer sports and activities that require a lot of running, jumping or pivoting.
+Doing this will help you avoid too much load on damaged joint surfaces and may help to delay arthritis.
 Your surgeon will give you advice about return to sport based on the amount of damage seen inside your knee at the time of surgery.

-Pre - Operative Rehabilitation Program for

-High Tibial Osteotomy
+Pre - Operative Rehabilitation Program for High Tibial Osteotomy